Incremental Data-Driven Policy Synthesis via Game Abstractions: Acknowledgments

 where

 and it induces the lifting function

 \end{restatable}

 The proof of the above theorem is highly non-trivial and a contribution to the field of game solving.
-Our proof (in supp. material) uses a novel gadget-based reduction from cofair coBüchi games to (normal) coBüchi games.
-Gadgets, as introduced in~\cite{HausmannPSS24}, are small, DAG-like subgames such that by replacing a fair node with its corresponding gadget, one obtains an equivalent non-fair game that is linear in size.
-We present an optimized version of these gadgets, which allows us to `pull' the (known) coBüchi PM on the reduced coBüchi game (introduced in~\cite{Jurdzinskismall00}) `back' to the cofair coBüchi game, which in turn yields the valid cofair coBüchi PM in Thm.~\ref{thm:cofaircoBuechiPM}.
+Our proof (in the appendix) uses a novel gadget-based reduction from cofair coBüchi games to (normal) coBüchi games.
+Gadgets, as introduced by~\citet{HausmannPSS24}, are small, DAG-like subgames such that by replacing a fair node with its corresponding gadget, one obtains an equivalent non-fair game that is linear in size.
+We present an optimized version of these gadgets, given in Fig~\ref{fig:gadgets}, which allows us to \textit{pull} the (known) coBüchi PM on the reduced coBüchi game (introduced by~\citet{Jurdzinskismall00}) \textit{back} to the cofair coBüchi game, which in turn yields the valid cofair coBüchi PM in Thm.~\ref{thm:cofaircoBuechiPM}.

-\paragraph{Enhanced PM range for (the dual of) the abstract game.} Let $\mathcal{G}$ be an abstract fair Büchi game and $\overline{\mathcal{G}}$ be its dual.
+\paragraph{Enhanced PM range for (the dual of) the abstract game} Let $\mathcal{G}$ be an abstract fair Büchi game and $\overline{\mathcal{G}}$ be its dual.
 The range of the valid cofair coBüchi PM can be reduced to $[0, |S| + |B|]$ for $\overline{\mathcal{G}}$ due to the DAG-like structure of the 2-layers of $\Venv$ nodes in the abstract game (\cref{fig:overview} (B)).
 This enhancement is important as in an abstract game $|V^f|$ can be as large as $|S|^2$.

-\paragraph{Incremental Game Solving.} Recall that initializing the PM over a game to $\rho^0 : V \to \{0\}$ and iteratively applying $Lift(\cdot, \cdot)$ results in the l.f.p. $\rho^*$ which allows to extract the winning regions.
+\paragraph{Incremental Game Solving} Recall that initializing the PM over a game to $\rho^0 : V \to \{0\}$ and iteratively applying $Lift(\cdot, \cdot)$ results in the l.f.p. $\rho^*$ which allows to extract the winning regions.
 In fact, to obtain the l.f.p. $\rho^*$, we do not need to start applying the lifting function to $\rho^0$, but applying it to any PM $\rho' \preccurlyeq \rho^*$ will carry us to $\rho^*$.

-It was first observed in~\cite{ChatterjeeHenzinger14} that this property can be exploited to designate extremely efficient re-solution algorithms under game graph modifications that can only shrink the \Psys winning region.
+It was first observed by~\citet{ChatterjeeHenzinger14} that this property can be exploited to designate extremely efficient re-solution algorithms under game graph modifications that can only shrink the \Psys winning region.
 This is because shrinking $\Wsys$ is correlated with increasing PM values (as can be observed from $\rho^*(v) = \top \Rightarrow v \in \Wenv$).
-Such graph modifications are called `monotonic'.
+Such graph modifications are called \emph{monotonic}.

 Take a game $\ltup{\gamegraph^{\circ}, \spec}$ with a valid PM, compute its l.f.p.
 PM $\rho^*$ and modify $\gamegraph^{\circ}$ via a monotonic graph modification to obtain $\gamegraph'$.
 We can compute the l.f.p.
 PM $\rho'^*$ of $\ltup{\gamegraph', \spec}$ by warm-starting the computation from $\rho^*$ on $G'$ and applying the lifting function until the new l.f.p. $\rho'^*$ is reached.